 Some Masculine suffixes: -aire, -ien, -on, -in, -ment

-Some Feminine suffixes: -ssion, -ale, -ence, -té, -ine
+Some Feminine suffixes: -ssion, -ance, -té, -ine, tion

-des jardins (the gardens)
+des jardins (gardens)

-les clés (the keys)
+les clés (the keys), des chaussures (shoes)

-Le gâteau -> Les gâteaux (cakes)
+Le gâteau -> Les gâteaux (the cakes)

-La voix -> les voix (voices)
+La voix -> les voix (the voices)

-Un journal -> des journaux (journals)
+Un journal -> des journaux (newspapers)

 La fille est grande (The girl is tall)